Topological and Temporal Stability Analysis of the Lightning Network: Results

+In this section, we analyse the \textit{temporal–topological stability} of the LN from two complementary perspectives: (i) the technical and statistical retention of nodes and channels across successive snapshots, and (ii) capacity-based and operational stability, reflecting the observed cost-based feasibility of nodes and channels within the evolving network.
+Particular attention is also given to network decentralization and inequality, which also has its implications for overall transactional stability.

+It is also important here to distinguish between (i) base-level technical and distributional stability, (ii) structural and topological cohesion at the mesoscopic level (communities, clustering etc.), and (iii) operational channel feasibility and observed routing-level stability under weighted pathfinding (see, \textit{Table~\ref{tab:stability}}).
+The following results show that while mesoscopic cohesion declines (see the network analysis above), distributional and routing-level stability remain high.
+This indicates that increasing modular organization and possible structural fragmentation do not yet translate into functional and economical instability.

-For the first perspective, we examine the network's degree distribution, a fundamental topological metric, and perform statistical analyses to assess its temporal stability.
-Specifically, we apply the \textit{Kolmogorov–Smirnov} (KS) test, which evaluates whether two samples are drawn from the same distribution.
-The null hypothesis of the KS test assumes that the two samples share the same distribution, and a p-value below 0.05 indicates that this hypothesis should be rejected.
+From the first perspective, we examine the LN's degree distribution as a fundamental topological characteristic and conduct statistical tests to assess its temporal similarity.
+In particular, we apply the Kolmogorov-Smirnov (KS) test, which evaluates whether two successive snapshots are drawn from the same underlying degree distribution.
+Under the null hypothesis, the distributions are considered identical; a $p$-value below 0.05 leads to its rejection.

-We conducted the KS test between successive network snapshots taken at times $t$ and $t + 1$ to evaluate how the degree distribution evolves over time.
-The right panel of Figure~\ref{fig09} illustrates the temporal distribution of p-values resulting from KS tests.
-As shown, very few (3.9\%) transitions between snapshots are statistically significant (i.e., p < 0.05).
-These significant changes typically occur near large data gaps, where snapshots differ due to technical limitations.
+\textit{Figure~\ref{fig10}} illustrates the temporal distribution of $p$-values obtained from the KS tests.
+As shown, fewer than 5\% of transitions between successive snapshots are statistically significant (i.e., $p < 0.05$).
+These significant changes typically occur near large data gaps, which can be observed as regions with sparse dot concentration along the time axis (see \textit{Figure~\ref{fig10}}).
+This empirical observation holds for directed and undirected graph representations and for both the degree distribution (upper panel) and the shared capacity distribution (lower panel), the latter serving as a proxy for the economic stability of payment flows.

+To complement this analysis, we compute the Wasserstein distance\citep{Ramdas} (WD) between corresponding degree distributions.
+This metric measures the minimum "cost" required to transform one distribution into another, with smaller values indicating greater similarity.

-The left panel of Figure~\ref{fig09} shows the \textit{Wasserstein} distance\cite{Ramdas} between corresponding degree distributions of successive snapshots.
-This distance metric quantifies the minimum cost of transforming one distribution into another; smaller values indicate greater similarity.
-As observed, the trend of Wasserstein distances closely mirrors the KS p-value dynamics, with notable deviations primarily occurring also around data gaps.
-On average, the absolute distance remains low, approximately 0.17, suggesting minimal change between most successive snapshots.
+The \textit{Figure~\ref{fig11}} shows the WD between corresponding degree distributions (upper panel) and the shared capacity distributions (lower panel) of successive snapshots.
+As observed, the trend of WDs closely mirrors the KS $p$-value behaviour, with notable deviations primarily occurring also around documented data gaps.
+The convergence between KS and Wasserstein diagnostics confirms that distributional stability is not a statistical artefact.